kavenegar/kavenegar-laravel/README.md

 ## Step 3 - Publish

-Run this command in your project dirctory:
+Run this command in your project's root dirctory:

 ```
 php artisan vendor:publish
 ```

-In the message appear, find the number of Kavenegar, enter the related number then hit Enter. for Example in the below case you must enter **9** then enter:
+In the appeared message, find the number of Kavenegar, enter the number and hit Enter. for Example in the below case you must enter **9** then enter:

 ```bash
 Which provider or tag files would you like to publish?: